LinkMesh

 curl -fsSL https://artifacts.saas.opensight.ch/binaries/linkmesh-server/latest/linkmesh-server-latest.x86_64.rpm -o linkmesh-server.rpm && sudo dnf install -y ./linkmesh-server.rpm

-After install — sign in
+After install — set the admin password, then sign in

 Running on Kubernetes, or want auto-updates from APT/YUM?